MyWarp/mywarp.github.io/README.md

 ## Deployment

-The `master` branch contains the final website, `src` contains the source.
-Whenever changes are pushed to `src`, it is automatically build by a Github Action and results are - upon success - pushed to `master`.
+The `src` branch contains the site's source.
+It is build automatically by a Github Action and deployed to GitHub Pages.
+(The `master` branch contains an old version of the final website that is no longer used.)

 ## License